WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness

-where $\Tilde{x}_k$ is the initial estimated state vector, $\Delta\theta$ is the offset between true North and compass estimated North, $m=[\mu, \nu, \Delta\theta]^\top$ is the vector of parameters, $\Tilde{m}$ is the estimated vector of parameters from the previous iteration, $N \in \mathbb{N}$ is the length of the estimation horizon, and $P_x$, $P_m$, and $P_w$ are weighing matrices.
-In Eq. \ref{eq:mhe-optimization}, $h(z_k,\Delta\theta)$ denotes the measurement equation model where $z_k$ is the sensor measurement.
+subject to the constraints where $\Tilde{x}_k$ is the initial estimated state vector, $\Delta\theta$ is the offset between true North and compass estimated North, $m=[\mu, \nu, \Delta\theta]^\top$ is the vector of parameters, $\Tilde{m}$ is the estimated vector of parameters from the previous iteration, $N \in \mathbb{N}$ is the length of the estimation horizon, and $P_x$, $P_m$, and $P_w$ are weighing matrices.
+In Eq. \ref{eq:mhe-optimization}, $h(z_k,\Delta\theta)$ is the measurement equation model where $z_k$ is the sensor measurement that comes from the GNSS (position) and IMU (heading angle).
 For estimation purposes, we assume the unknown coefficients are constant in a short horizon $N$.